lucyllewy/macOS-Linux-VM-with-Rosetta/README.md

 sudo apt install libx11-6:amd64
 ```

-### Installing the Ubuntu Destktop for graphical applications
+### Installing the Ubuntu Desktop for graphical applications (Only when Server ISO were choosen)

 When you install Ubuntu Server with the above ISO you will only have a command-line
 environment.
 You can upgrade from Ubuntu Server to Ubuntu Desktop by evecuting the